donaldboulton/minimal-mistakes/_posts/2018-03-05-post-Staticman-with-Gitlab.md

 ### asarkar comment

-The target of comment form is https://api.staticman.net/v2/entry/zongren/comment/master/,so there will be not https issues.
+The target of comment form is [Zongren Comments](https://api.staticman.net/v2/entry/zongren/comment/master/) ,so there will be not https issues.
 I only maintain my comments on github,and whenever there is a comment pushed to github repository by staticmanapp,it triggers gitlab to run page runner

 #### Gitlab Clones